 All you need to move forward is a loose outline of your pilot course.

-The outline contains just enough information—in broad strokes—on what lessons you’ll deliver, what each lesson covers, and how one lesson builds on the next.
+The outline contains just enough information – in broad strokes – about what lessons you’ll deliver, what each lesson covers, and how one lesson builds on the next.

 A lesson is a segment of material that you’ll cover all in one shot, that conveys either one big concept, or a few small but closely related ones.

-Plan each lesson to build on the prior knowledge and skills of your students, scaffolding them up to the level of knowledge and competence needed for them to achieve the result of your promise.
+Plan each lesson to build on the prior knowledge and skills of your students.
+This will scaffold them up to the level of knowledge and competence needed for them to achieve the promised result.